ergogen/ergogen/README.md

     [![Button Official]][WebUI]
     [![Button Unofficial]][Unofficial]

-    The unofficial deployment is probably better, tbh, and will soon be replacing the official one.
+    (The difference being that Stable runs the latest official release, while Nightly offers early access to in-progress features, both for the Ergogen engine and the UI.)

-    Choose either one, then click things, look at outputs and see if things start to make sense.
+    Load example configs, click things, rewrite things, look at outputs and see if things start to make sense.

     There is no need for you to download the **CLI** unless you want to do one of the following: